owncloud/ocis/CONTRIBUTING.md

 *   **Make sure you are running a recent version** Usually, developers' interest in old versions of software drops very fast once a new shiny version has been released.
 So the general recommendation is: Use the latest released version or even the current master to reproduce problems that you might encounter.
 That helps a lot to attract developers attention.
 *   **Determine which [repository](https://github.com/owncloud) the problem should be reported in**.
 *   **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aowncloud)** with possibly a more granular filter on the repository, to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one **if you have new information**.
-Please abstain from adding "plus ones", except using the Github emojis.
+Please abstain from adding "plus ones", except using the GitHub emojis.
 That might indicate how many users are affected.

 #### How Do I Submit A (Good) Bug Report